Combining IT and business knowledge, the world of IT consultancy demands a broad range of skills

 Look for job vacancies at:

 Recruitment agencies commonly handle vacancies.
-To search for agencies by vacancy type and location, visit the Recruitment & Employment Confederation (REC).
 For companies who employ consultants, see Management Consultancies Association (MCA).

 On-the-job training and in-house courses are usually combined to develop technical and business skills.